Airsculpt Logo

 Lipedema Fat Cells Are Different

-Typical fat cells differ from the lipedema-induced fat cells.
-They can be described as fat cells with excess fluid.
+Typical fat cells differ from the lipedema fat cells.
+They can be described as fat cells with excess fluid, making them resistant to diet and exercise.

 Lipedema Is A Clinical Issue

 Lipedema, being a clinical issue, means that your lifestyle has nothing to do with the appearance of this irregular leg fat.
-Even after having lipedema, weight-loss tactics such as a healthy diet or exercise do not have any positive effect on the condition.
+Weight-loss tactics such as a healthy diet or exercise do not have much impact on the condition.
+Some patients explore options for lipedema natural treatment, such as anti-inflammatory diets, compression therapy, or gentle exercise, to help manage discomfort alongside medical care.

 Lipedema is a Bilateral Condition

-Lipedema, while typically going undiagnosed, does appear symmetrically, making it tough to notice at first.
+Lipedema, which typically goes undiagnosed, does appear symmetrically, making it tough to notice at first.
 The buildup of fluid is the same in both legs, hips, or arms.

 Lipedema Is Genetic

-Various studies indicate that lipedema is a genetic disorder, signifying that the condition is hereditary.
-Males can also be a carrier, meaning that their daughters can inherit lipedema.
+Various studies indicate that lipedema is a genetic disorder, meaning that the condition is hereditary.
+Males can also be carriers, meaning that their daughters can inherit lipedema.
+These genetic links are among the most important facts for patients and families to understand.

 Hormones Are The Driving Force Behind Lipedema

 Research has found that the hormones have a lot to do with the buildup of lipedema-related fat in the legs.
-Most occurrences of the disease are onset after puberty, pregnancy, or menopause.
+Most occurrences of the condition occur after puberty, pregnancy, or menopause.
 In some cases, lipedema has been reported to start due to high levels of stress.

 Lipedema Is A Progressive Condition